The Victory Garden

 Each row is managed by a team of volunteers that works together to plan, care for, harvest and deliver the products of their labors.
 Teams are encouraged to create a name - the funnier the better - and make a sign for the end of their row.
 Some experienced and dedicated gardeners take on the responsibility of managing a row by themselves - a big commitment.
 There are opportunities for general volunteers to help outside of being on a team.
 There is no fee to participate.
 To learn more, click on the Victory Garden application form, rules and guidelines.

-For more information, please contact VictGarden17@gmail.com
+For more information, please contact [email protected]

 The Victory Garden Committee:

-To sign up to Adopt a Row please fill out the Victory Garden Form
+To sign up to Adopt a Row please fill out the Victory Garden Form at the bottom of the page.

 (click Adopt a Row here, or download the attachment at the bottom of the page)